RohanAlexander/telling_stories_with_data/_book/04-workflow.md

 Everyone who uses R, or any programming language for that matter, has trouble find them at some point.
 This is normal.
 Programming is hard and everyone struggles sometimes.
 At some point code will not run or will throw an error.
 This is normal, and it happens to everyone.
 Everyone gets frustrated.

-To move forward we develop strategies to work through these issues.
-When you get errors there are steps that are worthwhile systematically going through.
+To move forward we develop strategies to work through the issues:

-1. If you are getting an error message, then sometimes it will be useful.
+1. If you are get an error message, then sometimes it will be useful.
 Try to read it carefully to see if there is anything of use in it.
 2. Try to search, say on Google, for the error message.
 It can be useful to include 'tidyverse' or 'in R' in the search to help make the results more appropriate.
 Sometimes Stack Overflow results can be useful.
 3. Look at the help file for the function, by putting '?' before the function, for instance, `?pivot_wider()`.
-For instance, it is common to use a slightly incorrect argument name or format such as accidentally including a string instead of a name or vice versa.
+A common issue is to use a slightly incorrect argument name or format, such as accidentally including a string instead of an object name.
-4. Check the class of the object and ensuring that it is what it expected.
-We do this using `class()`, for instance, `class(data_set$data_column)`.
+4. Look at where the error is happening and remove code until the error is resolved, and then slowly add code back again.
-5. Look for typos in the code.
+5. Check the class of the object, with `class()`, for instance, `class(data_set$data_column)`.
+Ensuring that it is what it expected.
 6. Restart R ('Session' -> 'Restart R and Clear Output') and load everything again.
 7. Restart the computer.
 8. Search for what you are trying to do, rather than the error, being sure to include 'tidyverse' or 'in R' in the search to help make the results more appropriate.
 For instance, 'save PDF of graph in R made using ggplot'.
 Sometimes there are relevant blog posts or Stack Overflow answers that will help.